If you’re uncertain whether your Chadron house has bad indoor air quality (IAQ), it possibly does.

-Most Common Sources of Poor IAQ
+Most Common Sources of Bad IAQ

 Volatile Organic Compounds

-They’re found in paint and stains in addition to:
+They’re found in paint and stains as well as:

 - Building materials